TomographicImaging/CIL/docs/source/optimisation.rst

 FISTA/APGD
 -----
 The Fast Iterative Soft Thresholding Algorithm (FISTA) is also known as Accelerated Proximal Gradient Descent (APGD).
-Note that in CIL, :ref:`APGD<FISTA>` is an alias of 'FISTA'.
+Note that in CIL, :ref:`APGD<FISTA>` is an alias of `FISTA`.

 .. _FISTA:
 .. autoclass:: cil.optimisation.algorithms.FISTA